lazywithclass/lazywithclass.github.io/2015-08-05/README.md

 ### Wrapping up

 I checked that the keys were working as expected and of course they were not, I realised I somehow mounted them backwards (pressing "q" was showing "p" on screen), I have only blurred memories of those moments, I was starting to feel tired ^^'.
-I unsoldered and then proceeded soldering all switches with keycaps on top.
+I desoldered and then proceeded soldering all switches with keycaps on top.

+As Phil Hagelberg pointed out it's not necessary to desolder in this case, you could [fix it from firmware](https://github.com/technomancy/atreus-firmware#pinout).